What Is Secondary Health Insurance?

 Policies to offset health care costs

-• Prescription drug insurance: Even if your primary insurance plan offers some level of prescription drug coverage, you could reduce the cost of your medications with a stand-alone prescription plan, a drug discount plan or Medicare Part D.
+• Prescription drug insurance: Even if your primary insurance plan has some level of prescription drug coverage, you could reduce the cost of your medications with a stand-alone prescription plan, a drug discount plan or Medicare Part D.

-• Gap health insurance: Sometimes called limited benefits plans, these policies usually give you a lump sum for covered illnesses or injuries, and you can use the payments to offset your out-of-pocket costs, such as deductibles and co-payments.
+• Gap health insurance: Sometimes called limited benefits plans, these policies usually give you a lump sum for covered illnesses or injuries, and you can use the payments to offset your out-of-pocket costs, such as deductibles and copays.

 • Hospital indemnity: Similar to gap health insurance, hospital indemnity can give you cash to offset your out-of-pocket costs for hospitalizations and intensive care.